Dozens of cars ablaze at mechanics in East Auckland suburb of Mount Wellington

 • Car catches fire on the Southern Motorway near Greenlane

-As of 4.15pm Fire and Emergency NZ had sent two fire trucks to the scene but the blaze was still raging at 4.45.
+As of 4.15pm Fire and Emergency NZ had sent three fire trucks to the scene but the blaze was still raging at 4.45pm.

+As of 5.15pm Fire and Emergency said the fire was under control.

 Images of the fire show at least a dozen cars well involved in flames with thick smoke rising from the car yard.

-A witness at Sylvia Park shopping centre nearby in Mt Wellington said they could see: "black smoke billowing out from a building in the industrial precinct.
+A witness at Sylvia Park shopping centre nearby in Mt Wellington said they could see "black smoke billowing out from a building in the industrial precinct.
 Could see it from miles away".

 The Carbine Rd mechanics is behind a service station.